Variational Monte Carlo Optimization of Topological Chiral Superconductors: Topological Chiral Superconductivity

-The wavefunction for the repulsive interaction driven superconducting state is inspired by the Laughlin wavefunction, where the wavefunction contains high order of zero as two electrons approach each other.
+The wavefunction for the repulsive interaction driven superconducting state can be inspired from the Laughlin wavefunction, where the wavefunction contains high order of zero as two electrons approach each other.
 In quantum Hall states, the kinetic term is ignored due to the fact that the band is totally degenerate within a Landau level; hence, the minimization of the energy is achieved by high order of zeros, driven by strong repulsive interactions.

 Imposing a Laughlin wavefunction in a dispersive band rather than a Landau level presents a problem since each electron represented by the Laughlin wavefunction carries a large momentum of order $\sqrt{N_e n_e}$, where $N_e$ the total electron number and $n_e$ is the electron density.
 We can avoid this large-momentum problem by generalizing the Laughlin wavefunction to include antiholomorphic factors, introducing opposite fluxes to cancel some of the phase oscillation.
 These factors are $(z_i^*-z_j^*)$, and the trial wavefunction becomes in full generality,